ZanZver/PokemonBattles/README.md

      ```

 4. **Start Docker Container**
    - With Docker running, start a container using Docker Compose.
 Note that this can take 7 min.
+Once done (will see *Running 2/2* in the terminal), terminal can be closed.
      ```bash
      docker compose up -d
      ```

 5. **Access the Application**
-   - Open a web browser and navigate to `localhost:8888`.
+   - Open a web browser and navigate to [localhost:8888](localhost:8888).

 6. **Log In**
    - For the password, type `password`.